 Though not a part of its Core updates, Google informed clearly in its official announcement that the principles of Core updates will also apply to the Product Reviews update.
 Under this, websites that deal in product testing and review or have in-depth research and information as content will be pushed more than the affiliate websites only relying on clicks and commission.
 With this update, Google wants to make the users’ buying experience more convenient and trustworthy.
 After this update’s launch, the websites that don’t provide much value to the customers will no longer be prioritized by Google for higher SERP rankings.

 - Link Spam Update

 The Link Spam Update launched in 2021 by Google led to immense confusion in the SEO circuit globally.
 While this became a chance for many websites to experience a high influx in traffic, several others had to face the iron fist for their malpractices.
-Google rolled out the Link Spam Update mainly to tackle poor quality websites from ranking high on the SERP.
+Google rolled out the Link Spam Update mainly to tackle poor-quality websites from ranking high on the SERP.

 What this update did was it started accessing the websites that take part in link spamming and nullifying them in the rankings.
 In simple words, Google will now be able to recognize spammy backlinks better and ignore them for their low quality.
 This will have a major impact on marketers trying to manipulate rankings using a large number of backlinks even if they are not really up to the mark.

 All these updates rolled by Google created a ripple effect in SEO in 2021.
-And looking at Google’s approach to tackle low-quality content, it can be assumed that in 2022, we’ll have to plan our SEO strategy keeping these updates in the loop.
-While users will benefit from the changes Google is trying to bring to improve its content quality, website owners and SEO experts in 2022 will need to be more careful on what practices they follow to achieve proper rankings on SERP.
+And looking at Google’s approach to tackling low-quality content, it can be assumed that in 2022, we’ll have to plan our SEO strategy keeping these updates in the loop.
+While users will benefit from the changes Google is trying to bring to improve its content quality, website owners and SEO experts in 2022 will need to be more careful about what practices they follow to achieve proper rankings on SERP.